blain1995/100DaysOfCode/logs/days21to30.md

 ### Thoughts:

 Nice little program, I enjoyed making this.
 Impressed with Tkinters broad range of functions but a little dissapointed in the terrible documentation!

+## Day 25: 25th March 2021

+### Today's progress:

+Today I learnt about try/except/else/finally statements and also about the use of JSON data.

+I then went back to my [nato alphabet script](https://github.com/blain1995/100DaysOfCode/blob/main/scripts/days21to30/day25/nato/main.py) to include a KeyError if the user enters any non-alphabetical characters into the program.

+I also went back and updated my [password manager](https://github.com/blain1995/100DaysOfCode/blob/main/scripts/days21to30/day25/pass_manager/day25_password_manager.py) which now has except statments for KeyErrors and FileNotFoundErrors.
+I have also switched the data storing format to JSON.

+finally I added a search function where you can search the JSON file and fetch the relevent password and email used for that website.

+### Thoughts:

+Found today pretty straight forward, I'm enjoying going back to previous scripts to increase the functionality of my code.